modem7/DHCP-Relay/README.md

 The Internet Systems Consortium DHCP Relay Agent, dhcrelay, provides a means for relaying DHCP and BOOTP requests from a subnet to which no DHCP server is directly connected to one or more DHCP servers on other subnets.
 It supports both DHCPv4/BOOTP and DHCPv6 protocols.

+More info can be found here: https://linux.die.net/man/8/dhcrelay

+# Configuration

 In this config, udp port 67 must be free on the host.

 ```bash